 Hide widget on load will make the chat widget invisible when a visitor navigates to your page.
 This is really only useful if you're just using the page as a bio and don't want to chat.

-Hide widget on mobile changes the widget to only be accessible to visitors if they are viewing your page via a desktop browser.
-If you prefer to hide the chat widget from mobile visitors you can do so by enabling this option, although be aware, this is likely to decrease the number of incoming chats.
+Hide widget on mobile makes the widget accessible to visitors only if they are viewing your page via a desktop browser.
+If you prefer to hide the chat widget from mobile visitors you can do so by enabling this option.
+Be aware, however, that this is likely to decrease the number of incoming chats.

 Disable emoji selection will stop your visitors from being able to insert an emoji from the list of available options next to the text input area of the chat.

 Disable file upload stops visitors from being able to upload and send files through the chat widget.
-Sending files via chat can be handy but if you tend to receive unwelcome files from your visitors, this option can put a stop to it.
+Sending files via chat can be handy.
+However, if you tend to receive unwelcomed files from your visitors, this option can put a stop to it.